babylonchain/btc-staker/README.md

     -rpcport=38332 \
     gettransaction $TXID

-# Once the transaction is confirmed, you can check the balance
+# You can check the balance, it should be there once the transaction is confirmed.
 ~/bitcoin-26.0/bin/bitcoin-cli -signet \
     -rpcuser=<your_rpc_username> \
     -rpcpassword=<your_rpc_password> \